 The seats in the upper and lower decks of the carriages will not be reversible.
 At any time half of them will face away from the direction of travel.
 It is well-known that passengers on long trips have a strong preference for facing forwards and don't like knocking strangers' knees.

 We suspect that anyone complaining about the fixed seats, before or after the trains enter service, will be told that selecting fixed seats made the seating more comfortable.
+There is some truth in this - they are much more comfortable than standing for the couple of extra seats permitted by the smaller fixed-direction seating.

 The seats will be equipped with power outlets for passengers with smartphones/iPads etc and, for all we know, with wifi.
 This raises a further excuse - complaints about fixed seats might be met by the authorities saying it was impracticable to have reversing seats with power connections.